Manikandan-professional/Exploratory_Data_Analysis_of_Mercedes_Cars/README.md

 1. Data is sourced from Kaggle
 2. Manipulation is done by Google Colab
-3. Modeling is done using Linear and NonLinear patterns
+3. Modeling is done using Linear and NonLinear patterns.

 # **Derived Business Insights:**